 AdminAPI provides the dba.configureInstance() function that checks if an instance is suitably configured for InnoDB Cluster usage, and configures the instance if it finds any settings which are not compatible with InnoDB Cluster.
 You run the dba.configureInstance() command against an instance and it checks all of the settings required to enable the instance to be used for InnoDB Cluster usage.
-If the instance does not require configuration changes, there is no need to modify the configuration of the instance, and the dba.configureInstance() command output confirms that the instance is ready for InnoDB Cluster usage.
+If the instance does not require configureInstance() command output confirms that the instance is ready for InnoDB Cluster usage.